How did the Visible Thinking in the Museum approach come about?

 There are 8 practices associated with the method

-Whilst I love thinking routines – their structure, flexibility and variety, the way they foster thinking, it takes more than this to create an engaging and memorable discussion around art and objects.
+Whilst I love Project Zero thinking routines – their structure, flexibility and variety, the way they foster thinking, it takes more than this to create an engaging and memorable discussion around art and objects.

 You also need to work on your questioning technique, employ facilitation skills, work multi-modally and encourage a collaborative culture.
-You need to practice, practice, practice.
-You need to get coached and receive feedback and you need to develop a truly reflective practice.
+You need to practice, get coached, and you need to develop a truly reflective practice.

-I’ve trained hundreds of educators, guides and creatives in the Visible Thinking in the Museum approach since 2011.
+I’ve trained hundreds of educators, guides and creatives to use the VTM approach since 2011.
 You can work with me as an individual or as a team, either online, in-person or hybrid.

 SLOW LOOKING AT ART: THE VISIBLE THINKING IN THE MUSEUM APPROACH